csswizardry/csswizardry.github.com/_posts/2014-10-24-css-wizardry-ltd-year-1-in-review.md

 Also, **the nature of consultancy is that it’s very inefficient**.
 I’m the company’s single point of failure, so if I don’t work, the company doesn’t earn.
-Also, as I’m selling my time, and there’s only one of my, the business model currently can’t scale—I can only be in one place at one time.
+Also, as I’m selling my time, and there’s only one of me, the business model currently can’t scale—I can only be in one place at one time.
 It might be interesting to explore ways of making CSS Wizardry Ltd. more efficient.